 Scoring More Americans

 In addition to adopting a more familiar scoring range for lenders, VantageScore is touting 3.0 as a game changer in that it is able to score millions of previously unscorable Americans.
-The company says the new score does this in part by incorporating non-traditional credit data into its standard scoring model.
-Under this model, those with little or no recent credit data (available credit, revolving balances, late payments, account mix and age of credit accounts) are evaluated using non-traditional data such as collections, public records, rent, utility payments, telecom data and other inquiries.
-Further, when no recent traditional credit data is available, VantageScore 3.0 may look at credit data that is older than 24 months.
-According to VantageScore, including this data will make it possible to score between 27 and 30 million Americans who previously couldn’t get a score.
+The company says the new score does this in part by incorporating more credit data into its standard scoring model.
+Under this model, those with little or no recent credit data (available credit, revolving balances, late payments, account mix and age of credit accounts) are evaluated using a 13th scorecard that may look at credit data that is older than 24 months, in addition to non-traditional data such as public records, rent, telecom data and other inquiries if that information resides in a consumer’s credit file.
+According to VantageScore, including this data will make it possible to score between 30 and 35 million Americans who previously couldn’t get a score.
 This could potentially help to level the financial playing field for these consumers by giving them access to more affordable credit.

 Likewise, consumers who have been affected by natural disasters — and as a result have missed payments on bills — may avoid being penalized via their credit score.
 Though the negative information will still appear on the credit reports, if a lender identifies a borrower with a “disaster reporting code,” then “information that would negatively impact a consumer’s credit score is ‘set to neutral’ so that consumers can continue to benefit from information that would have a positive impact.”